 The chronologically first two books of Alexander Kent's Richard BolithoWooden Ships and Iron Men series showed Bolitho as a midshipman developing a close friendship with another middie.
 And then in the next book published, newly-promoted Lieutenant Bolitho comes aboard his newest ship and explains his gloom: "My best friend was killed a month back."
 The death isn't treated lightly, but it wasn't for another 26 years that Kent wrote a book showing how it happened.

 The death of Locklear in The Riftwar Cycle was done to get him out of the way so William could become Knight-Marshal of Krondor for the Serpentwar.

-And then in the Serpentwar Saga Greylock was SHOT THROUGH THE HEART by a crossbow bolt fired by one of his own troops, after the day is won, because the trooper just shouldered his crossbow rather than unload it.
-Somehow a bolt fired blind, backwards, from an * upside down* crossbow, by a foot soldier, went straight through the chest of his (mounted) commanding officer.
+And then in the Serpentwar Saga, Greylock was SHOT THROUGH THE HEART by a crossbow bolt fired by one of his own troops, after the day is won, because the trooper just shouldered his crossbow rather than unloading it.
+Somehow a bolt fired blind, backwards, from an upside down crossbow, by a foot soldier, went straight through the chest of his (mounted) commanding officer.

 To say nothing of the Empire Trilogy.
 Ayaki, right at the beginning of the third book, anyone?

 Not to mention Miranda in Rides a Dread Legion, whose throat was ripped out by a random demon that jumped on her back after the big bad was dealt with.

 DomDaniel simply, surprisingly and unceremoniously disappears after his bones were consumed by Spit Fyre in Queste.

 Ditto for Jillie Djinn in Darke, who expires standing up on Marcia's sofa a moment after the climax, without getting much attention.